 Although I knew the general vicinity where the leak is happening, I didn’t know the precise source of the leak or if the roof leaks everytime it rains.
 To better identify the location and frequency of the roof leak, I placed sections of toilet paper where I thought the leak might be happening.
 Toilet paper is an excellent tell-tale (i.e. indicator) for finding leaks because it’s sensitive to small amounts of water and stiffens as it dries.

 I checked the tell-tales a few days later after a night of heavy thunderstorms.
-Gotcha!
-The tell-tales had been wet indicating a significant amount of rain water is leaking in by the chimney.
+Success!
+The tell-tales have been wet indicating a significant amount of rain water is leaking in by the chimney.

 Both sections toilet paper tell-tale were dry and stiff as cardboard when I picked them up the next afternoon, having dried during the heat of the day.